industrial-edge/Performance-Analytics/docs/Installation.md

 ![S7 PLC4](graphics/S7_Connector_PLC4.png)
 ![S7 PLC5](graphics/S7_Connector_PLC5.png)

 Add for these PLCs the tags respectively.
+With the S7 classic protocol it is only possible to add the tags manually.

 Edit the settings: